flutter-form-builder-ecosystem/form_builder_validators/README-updated.md

 ### Network validators

+- `Validators.ip()`: Checks if the field contains a properly formatted `Internet Protocol` (IP) address.
+- `Validators.url()`: Checks if the field contains a properly formatted `Uniform Resource Locators` (URL).
-- `FormBuilderValidators.email()` - requires the field's value to be a valid email address.
+- TODO `FormBuilderValidators.email()` - requires the field's value to be a valid email address.
-- `FormBuilderValidators.ip()` - requires the field's value to be a valid IP address.
-- `FormBuilderValidators.latitude()` - requires the field's to be a valid latitude.
-- `FormBuilderValidators.longitude()` - requires the field's to be a valid longitude.
+- TODO `FormBuilderValidators.latitude()` - requires the field's to be a valid latitude. - `FormBuilderValidators.longitude()` - requires the field's to be a valid longitude.
-- `FormBuilderValidators.macAddress()` - requires the field's to be a valid MAC address.
+- TODO `FormBuilderValidators.macAddress()` - requires the field's to be a valid MAC address.
-- `FormBuilderValidators.phoneNumber()` - requires the field's value to be a valid phone number.
+- TODO `FormBuilderValidators.phoneNumber()` - requires the field's value to be a valid phone number.
-- `FormBuilderValidators.portNumber()` - requires the field's to be a valid port number.
+- TODO `FormBuilderValidators.portNumber()` - requires the field's to be a valid port number.
-- `FormBuilderValidators.url()` - requires the field's value to be a valid URL.

 ### Numeric validators